wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 == Changelog ==

+= 1.4.9 =
+* bugFix: Fixed a bug introduced in the 1.4.8 update that prevent the player to work on IE browser.

 = 1.4.8 =
 * bugFix: Windows 8+ running Chrome behaved as a mobile instead of as a desktop browser.